ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimscript.md

 \* assuming you use the `<SID>` (script ID) mapping syntax, explained below.

 #### Calling script-local functions using \<SID\> key mappings
-The big picture is to make script-local functions usable outside of the script in which they were written, without interfering with mappings in other plugins.
-Safely defining key mappings that call script-local functions requires a three-step process:
+The goal here is to make script-local functions usable outside of the script in which they were written, without interfering with mappings in other plugins.
+To implement the functions and key maps used later in this series, you basically need to know:
+- how to write a Vimscript function (described above)
+- how to define a key mapping that makes the function accessible outside the script it was defined in

+Safely defining key mappings that call script-local functions is a three-step process:
   1. Map the desired key combination, i.e. the key combo you will actually call the function with, to a `<Plug>` mapping
   2. Map the `<Plug>` mapping to a `<SID>` mapping
   3. Use the `<SID>` mapping to call the function.

-Here is a hello-world style example, adapted from the official documentation in the `PIECES` section of `:help write-plugin`.
+Here is a hello-world style example, adapted from the official documentation.
+You can see the original source in the `PIECES` section of `:help write-plugin`.
 Suppose you wanted to use the key sequence `,c` to call the function `TexCompile` (defined as a script-local function at, say, `ftplugin/tex.vim`) in normal mode.
 Here's how you would do it:
   ```vim
   " in the file ftplugin/tex.vim (for example), define...